-Access Control Methods
+Access Control Mechanisms

 - Authentication is the process of “verifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system.”
 (FIPS 200)

 Identification is the process of a subject claiming, or professing, an identity so that the authentication process can proceed.

 - Authorization is “the process of verifying that a requested action or service is approved for a specific entity.”
 (NIST SP 800-152)

 - Accounting is the process of recording entries or logs of the activities of subjects and objects, just like keeping financial accounting journals.

 Logs are the work product of accounting.
 Accountability can be achieved through reviewing or examining (auditing) a set of correlated logs (audit trail) to uniquely trace the activity to an entity.

 - Accountability is “the security objective that generates the requirement for actions of an entity to be traced uniquely to that entity.”
 (NIST SP 800-33)